 - The project was operationally complete on Sept.
 13, 2013 with the ribbon-cutting ceremony.

 - Sign up to receive email updates about work along the US 2 corridor and other state highways in Snohomish County.

 We are building a new overcrossing from Bickford Avenue to westbound US 2 in Snohomish to reduce the risk of serious collisions.
 We are also replacing five failing drainage culverts located beneath both eastbound and westbound US 2 between the Ebey Slough Bridge and Bickford Avenue near Snohomish.

 improving the US 2/Bickford Ave. intersection and replacing culverts beneath the highway?

-The US 2/Bickford Avenue intersection was the site of 13 collisions from 2006 to 2010, including eight collisions involving drivers turning left from Bickford onto US 2.
+The US 2/Bickford Avenue intersection was the site of more than 2 dozen collisions between 2006 and September 2013.
+More than 20 involved drivers turning left from Bickford Avenue onto US 2.
 The new overpass will help reduce the risk of serious collisions at the intersection by taking traffic over US 2 rather than across US 2.

 The culverts beneath US 2 that carry water runoff from the roadway and surrounding areas are deteriorating.
 The corrugated metal pipes are corroded, allowing water to seep in under the roadway and causing the material beneath the highway and median to settle.
 WSDOT repairs and maintains the culverts, but they have reached their maximum lifespan and need to be replaced to preserve the roadway.

-We will replace the culverts with new pipes made of thick, heavy, rubberized plastic.
-To accomplish this, crews will need to open up the roadway, remove the old culverts and install new pipe.
-This will require closing one direction of US 2 on six separate weekends in the summer of 2012.
-We will alternate directions each weekend and will close the roadway from Friday night through Monday morning.
-Detours will be in place during the closures.
+We replaced the culverts with new pipes made of thick, heavy, rubberized plastic.
+To accomplish this, crews opened up the roadway, removed the old culverts and installed new pipe.
+This required closing one direction of US 2 on six separate weekends in the summer of 2012.
+We alternated directions each weekend and closed the roadway from Friday night through Monday morning.
+Detours were in place during the closures.